dainst/idai-field/server/deployment_example/README.md

 # Example deployment guide

-This is a tutorial guide for deploying FieldHub. __This describes a very basic installation, so be aware that depending on your local hosting infrastructure, it may be useful or even be required to make adjustments.
+This is a tutorial guide for deploying Field Hub. __This describes a very basic installation, so be aware that depending on your local hosting infrastructure, it may be useful or even be required to make adjustments.
 Using TLS is not covered in this guide and is highly recommended for security reasons.__

 ## Prerequisites